How does this medication work? What will it do for me?

 Abiraterone may reduce liver function and can cause liver failure.
 If you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin, contact your doctor immediately.

-Pregnancy: Abiraterone should not be used by women.
-It is not known if abiraterone is found in semen.
-If you are engaged in sexual activity with a pregnant woman, a condom should be used.
-If you are engaged in sexual activity with a woman who may become pregnant, a condom and a second effective method of birth control should be used.
+Pregnancy: It is not known if abiraterone is found in semen.
+If you are engaged in sexual activity with a pregnant person, a condom should be used.
+If you are engaged in sexual activity with a person who may become pregnant, a condom and a second effective method of birth control should be used.
 Condoms must be used during treatment with abiraterone and for one week after treatment has ended.

 Due to the way that abiraterone works, it is possible that exposure to this medication during pregnancy may harm the developing baby.
 To prevent accidental exposure to abiraterone, women who handle these tablets should wear gloves.

-Breast-feeding: Abiraterone should not be used by women.
-It is not known if abiraterone passes into breast milk.
-To prevent accidental exposure to abiraterone, women who handle these tablets should wear gloves.
+Breast-feeding: It is not known if abiraterone passes into breast milk.
+To prevent accidental exposure to abiraterone, those who could become pregnant should wear gloves when handling these tablets.

 Children: The safety and effectiveness of using this medication have not been established for children.